sharontherese/latin-mass-wedding/content/post/luci-baines-johnson/index.md

 >
 > The bridal party arrived and proceeded into the Shrine where, people on the outside would know, when the bells stopped pealing, the processional had begun.
 >
-> The processional, to a "Paraphrase on a Trumpet Tune by Henry Purcell," by Robert F. Twynham, organist, took exactly 11 minutes to the point when Archbishop Patrick A. O'Boyle of Washington, Fathers John A* Zuzinskas, and Father William J. Kaifer, S.J., began the Mass at 12:18 p.m.
+> The processional, to a "Paraphrase on a Trumpet Tune by Henry Purcell," by Robert F. Twynham, organist, took exactly 11 minutes to the point when Archbishop Patrick A. O'Boyle of Washington, Fathers John A. Zuzinskas, and Father William J. Kaifer, S.J., began the Mass at 12:18 p.m.
 >
 > The 150 voice men and boys choir from the Cathedral of Mary Our Queen and the Church of the Immaculate Heart of Mary, Baltimore, filled this inner Shrine with the «welling Mass music.
 Not a note of music could be hoard on the outside.
 >